tombetthauser/watercolor-basics/README.md

 - make sure every feature or object is cutoff by at least one side of your box
 - no objects should be completely visible in the frame
 - consider working with just one or two colors (see above)
+- optionally make a viewfinder by cutting a 2-5 centimeter rectangle out of dark paper or cardstock etc
+- you can use the viewfinder at armslength (roughly) to find good compositions
+- viewfinders are awesome

 ## Simple Still Life
 - a still life can be anything thats not a landscape or a portrait
 - often its a random close arrangement of three or more objects
 - at least two of the objects should probably be touching
+- definitely consider combining this with another exersise

 <!-- ## Simple Landscape -->